Skip to main content

 • Equal to the rackmount Dream Machine Pro Max ($599)

-The UCG Fiber also carries 55,000+ IDS/IPS signatures with CyberSecure, compared to 20,000+ on the Dream Router 7.
+The UCG-Fiber utilizes 55,000+ IDS/IPS signatures via CyberSecure, compared to 20,000+ on the Dream Router 7.
 More signatures means broader threat detection coverage — a difference that matters for compliance-sensitive environments.
+For comparison, the Cloud Gateway Ultra caps at 1 Gbps, and the Dream Router 7 caps at 2.3 Gbps.

 Storage and UniFi Protect Integration

-The UCG Fiber's M.2 NVMe slot connects via PCIe Gen 4 and officially supports drives up to 2TB.
-Independent testing confirms that third-party drives of 4TB and beyond work without issues — Ubiquiti does not enforce a capacity limit in firmware.
+The UCG-Fiber's M.2 NVMe slot accepts standard M.2 2280 drives and officially supports capacities up to 2TB.
+Independent testing (notably by Dong Knows Tech) confirms that third-party drives of 4TB and beyond work without issues — Ubiquiti does not enforce a capacity limit in firmware.

 For UniFi Protect, storage capacity directly determines how many cameras you can record and for how long: